wearable-motion-capture/.github/profile/README.md

 ![Watch Only GIF](https://github.com/wearable-motion-capture/.github/blob/main/profile/httpdocs/watch_only.gif)

 The associated [paper](https://arxiv.org/abs/2306.13192) to this system.
-NEW ICRA PUBLICATION TO BE RELEASED SOON!
+New ICRA publication to be released soon :tada:
 ```
 @INPROCEEDINGS{weigend2023anytime,
       title={Anytime, Anywhere: Human Arm Pose from Smartwatch Data for Ubiquitous Robot Control and Teleoperation},